Written by Ryan Jones. Updated on 29, July 2022

 Here are a few other things to consider and test when writing page titles and meta descriptions:

-One important thing to do, and this should be done before creating any new content as well as optimizing existing, just do a Google search for the query you are targeting and check the search results.
+One important thing to do, and this should be done before creating any new content as well as optimising existing content, just do a Google search for the query you are targeting and check the search results.

 If the query you target lists a load of products and ecommerce stores, you are really going to struggle to get a blog post describing or reviewing a product to rank.